davekazemi/fme_scripts/process_counter/README.md

 - Implementing simple throttling mechanisms

 ## Installation
-1. Download `check_process.py`
-2. Create a new custom transformer in FME
-3. Add a PythonCaller transformer to the custom transformer
-4. Configure the PythonCaller to use this script
+1. Download `check_process.py` and use it in pythoncaller or use custom transformer build and published in fme hub https://hub.safe.com/publishers/davekazemi/transformers/processcounter

 ## License
 [Insert your chosen license here]